drorlab/FRAME/README.md

                     If end point is ref_heavy or ref_mw, path to reference .mae file for determine number of fragments to add
 --e3nn_env_path
-                    To access e3nn package from SCHRODINGER python, provide path to e3nn libraries
+                    To access e3nn package from SCHRODINGER python environment, provide path to e3nn library
 ```